Szafira/Spell-Checker/README.md

 ##General info
 The application has been created for "Dungeon and Dragons" players.
 It allows to check per character class which spells are available for them.
-The informations are taken from D&D5eapi in json format and parsed to show.
+The informations are taken from D&D5eapi in json format and parsed before being displayed.

 ## Technologies
 	This project was created with the use of: